 For example, in the scenario I just described, where a client wants to lose weight, get stronger, and eat healthier – those totally seem like similar goals, don’t they?

 They are all health and fitness related.
 And they are not mutually exclusive.
 But, they are also not the same thing, either, and will cause your focus to be scattered.

 The first thing you would likely do if you were aiming toward those goals is download an app on your phone to help you keep track of what you are eating and how you are working out, which is great.
 It is good to be aware of your current habits!

-However, those apps are totally geared toward losing weight, which means they set your daily calorie goal low in order to help you get and stay in the calorie deficit you need.
+However, those apps are totally geared toward losing weight, which means they set your daily calorie goal low in order to help you get

 And it will not take long to discover how tough it is to stay within that low calorie goal while simultaneously eating healthfully and getting all the nutrition you need to meet your goal of getting stronger.